Navigating the Ukraine Conflict and Global Leadership - August 18th, Hour 2

 I love your show.

-Um telling the call screener that uh I'm a big follower of the great one.
+I was telling the call screener that I'm a big follower of the great one.

-Do you believe that there are sanctions that would be strong enough to pull the rug completely out from under them instead of long-term or short term?
+And then last night, he was talking about the fact that as your previous callers were mentioning the power that Trump has over Putin for financial reasons with the sanctions, do you believe that there are sanctions that would be strong enough to pull the rug completely out from under them instead of long-term or short-term?

-I think it's because of the EU trade deal, where I mean it's a sanction in the sense that that Western Europe won't buy their energy from Putin anymore, but they'll buy it from us.
+I think it's because of the EU trade deal, where, I mean, it's a sanction in the sense that Western Europe won't buy their energy from Putin anymore, but they'll buy it from us.

 I think selling weapons to Ukraine in a way you can describe it if you want, depending on the semantics you want to use, that would be a sanction.

-Now, if you want to play long ball and you're willing to accept all the dead people in the interim, then we could talk about the sanctions uh strategy, which you know I'd like to see the strongest sanctions policy possible, especially if Putin doesn't come to the table.
+Now, if you want to play longball and you're willing to accept all the dead people in the interim, then we could talk about the sanctions strategy, which, you know, I'd like to see the strongest sanctions possible, especially if Putin doesn't come to the table.